NecipAkgz/fhevm-example-factory/docs/openzeppelin/erc7984-erc20-wrapper.md

 import { expect } from "chai";
 import { ethers, fhevm } from "hardhat";

+/**
+ * ERC-7984 / ERC-20 Wrapper Tests
+ *
+ * Tests the wrapping of public ERC-20 tokens into confidential ERC-7984 tokens.
+ * Validates the on-ramp process from public funds to a private financial layer.
+ */
 describe("ERC7984ERC20Wrapper", function () {
   let wrapper: any;
   let erc20Mock: any;